 The optimistic (min) and pessimistic (max) estimates create realistic expectations and help clients take possible risks into consideration to better plan costs and resources.
 The approach works best with bigger projects that imply a lot of uncertainty.
 The FFF approach, in turn, allows developers to deliver a valuable project under tight deadlines and budgets.

 Ultimately, estimation becomes valuable when it helps clients make significant decisions.
 Our end goal is to deliver projects that help achieve the client’s goals under a given timeline and budget.
-It always implies intensive negotiation on the Scope of Work, recommendations on possible features simplification and better technical implementation of their ideas.
-In addition, we provide information on potential risks, reasonable timelines and costs to avoid unrealistic expectations.
+This always implies intensive negotiation on the Scope of Work, recommendations on possible feature simplification, and better technical implementation of their ideas.
+In addition, we provide information on potential risks, reasonable timelines, and costs to avoid unrealistic expectations.

-If you want to build the project of your dreams with us, please submit the form here, We’ve got you covered! 🙂
+If you want to build the project of your dreams with us, submit the form here.
+We’ve got you covered! 🙂